The Making Of the California Gharana

-Seema Mehta is Director of Chhandam Nritya Bharati, one of India’s leading Kathak institutions with affiliate schools in North America and Creative Director of Kirtilals, a leading Jewelry brand across India and North America.
-A graduate in Fine Arts from the Academy of Art University in San Francisco.
-For fifteen years she has trained in a traditional setting with the legendary Kathak Master, Pandit Chitresh Das,under the Guru-shishya parampara.
+Seema Mehta is Director of Chhandam Nritya Bharati, one of India’s leading Kathak institutions with affiliate schools in North America.
+She is also the Creative Director of Kirtilals, a leading Jewelry brand across India and North America.
+She holds a degree in Fine Arts from the Academy of Art in San Francisco.
+For fifteen years, she has trained in a traditional setting with the legendary Kathak master, Pt.
+Chitresh Das, under the Guru-shishya parampara.
 As a solo artist, Seema has performed extensively at festivals and venues across India and North America.
-Her collaboration with Tap dancer Jason Samuels Smith in Rhythm Rewritten has been presented across cities in India, and in 2019 toured North America.
+Her collaboration with tap dancer Jason Samuels Smith in Rhythm Rewritten has been presented across cities in India, and in 2019 toured North America.
 In March 2019, Seema was awarded the Nari Shakti Puraskar, India’s highest civilian award for work in women’s empowerment, by the President of India.

 PHOTO CREDIT: Margo Mortiz, Donald Woodrow, Gauri Vipat

 Sign up for our email list and receive the latest updates on classes, performances, and more.